RedAntsSec/Diy.finder/README.md

 # Diy.finder
-This Tool is for Find admins directories in any Websites. modules of script: pyfiglet, requests
+This is a tool to find available directories in a web site which listed at a dictionary file called "paths.txt".
+The Code is written in Python3.8 and following modules has been
+used:
+1) requests